Imbalanced Classification via Explicit Gradient Learning From Augmented Data: Imbalanced Regression on Synthetic Dataset

-To convey the spirit of our approach we provide a basic illustration on an imbalanced regression task.
-The task involves regressing to a sine wave given only a few input points on the wave.

-At initialization, our algorithm receives randomly generated points, which we treat as synthetic points as in the classification case.
-After that, the algorithm aims to shift the new points closer to the objective sine function, encouraging the model to adapt on them and improve its overall performance on the actual points on the sine wave (see \cref{fig:sin}).

-The true function is a sine wave with amplitude $1$ frequency $\pi/2$ and phase $0$.
-We use a set of $K_1=5$ datapoints for $D^{train}$ also we hold-out additional $K_2=5$ points for $D^{valid}$, both sets are sampled uniformly from $\brk[s]{-5.0, 5.0}$ .
-The loss is the mean-squared error between the prediction $f(x)$ and true value.
-The regresor is a neural network model with 1 hidden layers of size 10 with Tanh nonlinearities.
-The step sizes that we set for \ref{eq:1} is $\eta_1=0.1$ and for \ref{eq:2} is $\eta_2=1$.
-For baseline we train the regressor on both $D^{train}\cup D^{valid}$, and compare it to a regressor which at first trained only on $D^{train}$ and then fine tuned with our algorithm on the synthetic points and $D^{valid}$.
-In \cref{appendix:a}, we compare to additional scenarios when we vary the number of synthetic points and real points.
+In order to demonstrate how our approach works, we present how we utilized our meta-learning algorithm to improve upon an imbalanced regression task by generating auxiliary synthetic samples.
+We show how our method enables a neural network to learn a regression of a sine wave function by training only on a few real input points.
+In this example, the true function is a sine wave with amplitude $1$, frequency $\pi/2$, and phase $0$.
+We use a set of $D_1=5$ datapoints for $X^{train}$, a set of $D_2=5$ points for $X^{valid}$ also we supply $S=20$ randomly generated points as $X^{synth}$ (\cref{fig:sin} Left).
+All the input points are sampled uniformly from $\brk[s]{-5.0, 5.0}$.
+The loss is the mean-square error between the prediction $f(x)$ and the true value.
+The regressor is a neural network model with 1 hidden layer of size 10 with Tanh nonlinearities.
+The step size we have set for \ref{eq:1} is $\eta_1=0.1$ and for \ref{eq:2} is $\eta_2=1$.
+For a baseline, we train the regressor on both $D^{train}\cup D^{valid}$ (\cref{fig:sin} Middle).
+Using our method we first train the network only on $D^{train}$ and then fine-tune via meta-learning on the synthetic points by $D^{valid}$.
+In \cref{fig:sin} we see how our meta-learning approach succeeds to shift the data points closer to the objective sine function by learning the gradient of the added data points explicitly and encouraging the adapted model to improve the loss on the validation set.
+In \cref{appendix:a}, we compare additional scenarios when we vary the number of synthetic points and real points.